The Illrigger: DnD 5e Class Guide (Updated November 2024)

 As an Amazon Associate I earn from qualifying purchases.

 Standing in the blood soaked castle corridor, Baraz turned to face the remaining guards outside the door to the king’s chambers.
 “Let me pass or join your commrades in death,” Baraz said coldly, pointing to the mangled bodies scattered around him.
-He raised the glowing black longsword before him, the otherworldly steel dancing with Infernal ruins.
+He raised the glowing black longsword before him, the otherworldly steel dancing with Infernal runes.
 The terrified guards remained in place as Baraz stepped towards them, calling upon the dark powers of the Nine Hells.

 Table of Contents